Orbit-Research/Graphiti-API-Library-Development/README.md

 - binding
     - includes folders for bindings of specific languages for the library and test files for running the library

     - The C folder includes main.c as the library should be compiled so that it has the C wrapper that allows use of C for the library
+        - See README.md file in binding/C

-        - capi.h
+    - jgraphiti
-            - This is the header file for the C API of the library
+        - Java wrapper for the Graphiti library
-            - Need to write a script to copy the current capi.h to this directory
-        - This library was fully functional but needs to be tested due to the new changes for supporting the python library

-    - A java binding has currently not been written (7/25/2025)
+        - See README.md file in binding/jgraphiti

     - python
-        - Python is mostly functional with calls correctly
-        - capi.h
-            - This is the header file for the C API of the library
+        - Python warpper for Graphiti library
-            - Need to write a script to copy the current capi.h to this directory
-        -
+        - See README.md file in binding/python

 - build
     - contains the build of the library with any run file it was run most recently which is typically the tests from the